 While working on a series of posts about Find My iPhone, I realized that my iMac didn’t have a specific Computer Name attached to it.
 When in Find My iPhone, it would just show up as Unknown.
 I wasn’t sure how that happened, but I knew I wanted to have a proper name for it just so I could recognize it when looking for it on the local network or when sharing files and documents with it over AirDrop.

-These steps will work to change your Mac device name, no matter what Mac you are using (iMac, MacBook, MacBook Pro, Mac mini, etc.)
+These steps will work to change your Mac device name, no matter what Mac you’re using (iMac, MacBook, MacBook Pro, Mac Pro, Mac mini, Mac Studio, etc.)

 1) In the menu bar, go to > System Preferences.